rohitshetty/fidgeting-activitypub/README.md

 2. [_loophole_](https://loophole.cloud/) for exposing my local server instance to other federated instances for testing (At this point just my Mastodon instance that I am on)

 ## Implementation logs

+_2022-11-27 23:00 IST_

+FastAPI hello world.
+Installed black for the formatting